You raise me up

 You raise me up to walk on stormy seas

-Like everyone, Kylie has had ups and downs in her life.
-In particular, for many years before the NDIS, workplaces lacked the right understanding of the support needed for people with intellectual disability.
-Her talks highlight some readily understandable ways we all may assist people less able than ourselves so they are confident and included in all our communities.
+In particular, she has worked in places where intellectual disability was not understood and the right support not provided.
+Her talks highlight some ways we all may assist people less able than ourselves so they are confident and included in all our communities.

 You raise me up to more than I can be

-In 2017-2018, she attended the uni 2 beyond program, run by the Centre for Disability Studies, an affiliate of the University of Sydney’s Medical School.
+In 2017-2018, Kylie attended the uni 2 beyond program, run by the Centre for Disability Studies (an affiliate of the University of Sydney’s Medical School).
 The program aims to help students become real advocates and supporters of social inclusion.
-There, she enjoyed a great sense of belonging as part of the university community, with Sydney Uni peer mentors helping her with her individual learning projects.

 Awards & Achievements

-One of the best times of Kylie’s life was representing Australia in tennis at the Dublin 2003 and Shanghai 2007 Special Olympics.
+One of the best times of Kylie’s life was representing Australia in tennis.
+She played tennis in the Dublin 2003 and Shanghai 2007 Special Olympics.